Afrobeats finally gets its groove on | DW | 02.02.2022

 Alonge said streaming had not "leveled the playing field."

-Alonge said just a few artists had managed to gain a big following, though he acknowledges that streaming and social media platforms have helped promote Afrobeats — and not just in Nigeria.
+Alonge added that just a few artists had managed to gain a big following, though he acknowledges that streaming and social media platforms have helped promote Afrobeats — and not just in Nigeria.

 Ugandan musician EeZzy's hit "Tumbiza Sound" came almost from nothing, but followed the success formula of Afrobeats.
 Holed up in his recording studio during Uganda's seemingly endless pandemic lockdown, he came up with "Tumbiza Sound," a catchy track joyfully bemoaning pandemic restrictions.